What is medical office workflow and what does a good one look like?

-Pamela Moore at Physician's Practice explains an efficient practice workflow perfectly.
+Pamela Moore at Physician's Practice explains workflows and how to make them more efficient.
 "The goal is to avoid waiting for someone else to do their job so you can do yours," Moore writes.
 She uses McDonald's as an example of optimal efficiency.
 "When an order comes in, the fry guy drops a basket in the fryer, the burger girl flips a patty, and the clerk rings up the sale and fills a soda, while the customer fumbles for change.
 They don't need to coordinate.
 No one forgets the pickles.
 Everything is ready when it needs to be."

 Roles are distinguished, resources are always ready to go, and no two people do the exact same job.
 Your medical practice can be just as quick and precise, as long as you root out your problems first.

-Here are some common flaws you may see in your practice.
+Here are some common flaws you may see in your practice and how to improve workflow in your medical office.

 Do staff and patients seem to repeat themselves?